ichdasich/rev_prox/README.md

 ## Things to improve
 This script is a quick hack.
 The nginx config is most likely crap.
 It does not work with many sites.
 What would be needed most:
+- Some translations of the index page might be nice to have
+- A small form field that allows you to put in a deep link from a proxied website to get the service link might be nice
+- Far too many resources are not yet proxied.
 - Add more sites and verify they are working. cnn,com, bbc,com etc... all make problems
 - Make the configuration better(tm)
 - Improve the documentation.
 I typed this down at 3:30 after far too many drinks, and i guess it shows.